ankur-setindia/EWCC/APJ/README.md

 # EWCC
-This repository is accept all code submissions from customers participating in "EdgeWorkers Coding Challenge" event globally
+This repository is to accept all code submissions from customers participating in "EdgeWorkers Coding Challenge - APJ" edition.